Table Of Contents

 What Is Serverless Used For?

-The serverless approach is suitable for organizations that want to streamline their cloud migration or make their cloud-based applications efficient.
+The serverless approach is suitable for organizations that want to streamline their cloud migration or optimize the efficiency of their cloud-based applications.

 Edge computing is a technology that brings data processing closer to where it is created by using localized data centers.
 It helps prevent the potential slowness and latency in data transfers that physical distance from a data center tends to cause.